 Other important tasks include vessel recovery and retrieval, medevac and assisting the Police and other government agencies.
-Their rescue craft, crewed by specially trained volunteers, have been strategically positioned on the metropolitan and regional coastline and at locations along the River Murray and Lakes to enable an effective emergency response to a call for assistance.
+Their rescue craft, crewed by specially trained volunteers, have been strategically positioned on the metropolitan and regional coastline and at locations along the River Murray and lakes.

 SES Marine Rescue Units are situated at the following locations:

-Blanchetown, Barmera, Berri, Loxton, Renmark and Murray Bridge.
+Blanchetown, Barmera, Berri, Loxton, Renmark, Murray Bridge and Meningie

 Port Broughton and Yankalilla.